-It is particularly bad when other publicity materials such as teaser posters have looked different and distinctive, but the final poster is floating heads.
+It is particularly bad when other publicity materials such as teaser posters have looked different and distinctive, but the final poster is floating heads so that potential audiences can see who stars in the film.
 Or even the theatrical posters have been distinctive, but the DVD art has the syndrome.

 When done with the villain